 In the first beat, Tommy is having a good time, telling everyone a funny story.
 Everyone’s relaxed.
 In the next beat, Tommy shifts dramatically when Henry calls him funny.
 All of a sudden, the mood is tense.

 When Tommy reveals he’s joking, we segue into the next beat, and everyone is feeling good again.
+The sudden shift in point of view—from camaraderie to fear—keeps the audience on edge, revealing how dangerous Tommy truly is.
 When the restaurateur interrupts the conversation, we move to another beat — Tommy’s angry again.
 We end the scene on a beat somewhere in the middle of the extremes.
 Everyone’s aware that Tommy’s in a dangerous mood, but they’re laughing along.

-By having such clear beats, Martin Scorsese emphasizes Tommy’s temperamental nature which will eventually be his downfall.
+By having such clear beats, Martin Scorsese emphasizes Tommy’s temperamental nature and shows how to make a scene unpredictable yet grounded in character.

 Let’s look at how we can use beats to structure a scene.